solo-io/workshops/gloo-edge/README.md

 +----------------------+------------+----------+------------------------+
 ```

-Similarily, Gloo Edge has created upstreams for the `echo` service and all the other existing services in the cluster.
+Similarly, Gloo Edge has created upstreams for the `echo` service and all the other existing services in the cluster.
 To list all of the upstreams execute the following command:

 ```bash
 glooctl get upstream